History of Stanwardine in the Wood

 1177

-Richard de Stanwardine was fined 60 merks and two destriers for Forrest trespass.
+Richard de Stanwardine was fined 60 merks and two destriers for Forest trespass.
 This indicates that he was a wealthy man as the fine was more than many contemporary barons were charged and he managed to pay the penalty in two years.

 1189 and 1193